 - Limit 1x @InvocableMethod annotation per Apex class

-- Supported unputs/outputs: Primitives, SObjects, Apex-defined classes, lists
+- Supported inputs/outputs: Primitives, SObjects, Apex-defined classes, lists

-- Must be bulk safe.
+- It must be bulk safe.
 Input and output are always lists.

 So what next?
-How to avoid Hard coding of IDs in Flows?
-Some of the ways to avoid hard-coding are as follows
+How do you avoid hard coding of IDs in Flows?
+Some of the ways to avoid hard-coding are as follows.

 - Use Custom Label to store Id

-- Use Custom Metadata Types to stores Ids
+- Use Custom Metadata Types to store IDs

 Every object should have an automation strategy based on the needs of the business and the Salesforce team supporting it.
 In general, you should choose one automation tool per object.
 One of the many inevitable scenarios of older orgs is to have Apex triggers mix in with Autolaunched flows/processes or, more recently, Process Builders mixed in with Record-Triggered flows.
 This can lead to a variety of issues: